rba-community/rba-community/docs/apps/health/data-model-mechanic.md

 ![Data Model Mechanic Logo](../../assets/outpost-security.jpg){ align=left width=200 class="no-zoom" }

 This application helps you troubleshoot and explore the data models supplied with the Splunk Common Information Model (CIM).
-From the configured indexes, to tags per data model and even the percentage of "unknown" fields values, this app has it all.
+This app has everything From configured indexes to tags per data model and even the percentage of "unknown" field values.

+!!! note
+    You may see "Download Restricted" on Splunkbase.
+This is a free app for Splunk Customers.
+Follow the "[Contact us](https://www.outpost-security.com/contact){ target=blank }" button after clicking Download Restricted and request access to the Data Model Mechanic app.
+Simple as that!

 - [Splunkbase](https://splunkbase.splunk.com/app/6430){ target="blank" }
 - [Documentation](https://splunkbase.splunk.com/app/6430){ target="blank" }